celery/celery/docs/userguide/configuration.rst

 the normal behavior is to not report that level of granularity.
 Tasks are either pending, finished, or waiting to be retried.
-Having a 'started' state can be useful for when there are long running tasks and there's a need to report which task is currently running.
+Having a 'started' state can be useful for when there are long running tasks and there's a need to report what task is currently running.

 .. setting:: task_time_limit